 Sterling Hayden in The Killing (1956), directed by Stanley Kubrick.

-Read the full review from the Washington Post here.
+Read the full review, originally published in the Washington Post, here.